Dominic Smith Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9 to lead the league.

-- The Marlins have a 4.23 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins' 4.21 team ERA ranks 17th among all MLB pitching staffs.

-- The Marlins rank 14th in baseball in home runs surrendered (155 total, 1.2 per game).
+- Marlins pitchers combine to allow 155 total home runs at a rate of 1.2 per game (to rank 13th in the league).

-- His most recent time out came on Friday against the Washington Nationals, when the left-hander tossed six innings, surrendering three earned runs while allowing seven hits.
+- The righty's last appearance was on Saturday against the Washington Nationals, when he threw six innings, surrendering no earned runs while allowing two hits.

+- The 20-year-old has a 2.68 ERA and 10.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .199 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.